 How to Get Sharpie Off Plastic With Chemicals

-Throwing The Item Out
+Throw The Item Out

-Strange Household “Cleaners”
+Try a Strange Household “Cleaners”

 Some essential oils, like tea tree oil, can remove stains.
 Use a small amount in a cotton swab and rub the stain away.
-This is a great way to keep strong, unpleasant smells at bay because tea tree oil smells great.

 Using Harmful Chemicals

 If you’re using chemicals to clean, wear gloves and a mask.
 Open windows to ventilate the room.